mrquestie/reverseLL_ids/README.md

 -> 4 -> 3 -> 2 -> 1
 ```
 After this if statement checks whether q->link == NULL which is true.\
-Thus if() executes and a node after 1 is added keeping in maind whether the sequence is increasing or decreasing breaking the sequence such that it cannot execute further.\
+Thus if() executes and a node after 1 is added keeping in mind whether the sequence is increasing or decreasing breaking the sequence such that it cannot execute further.\
 How it is done:\
 Case 1: If the sequence is **increasing** \
 Example: